etwk/blog/content/lists/books.md

 - [ ] The Book You Wish Your Parents Had Read: (and Your Children Will Be Glad That You Did) (Philippa Perry) #psychology  #must
 - [ ] Mother Brain: How Neuroscience Is Rewriting the Story of Parenthood (Chelsea Conaboy)
 - [ ] Acid Reflux in Children: How Healthy Eating Can Fix Your Child's Asthma, Allergies, Obesity, Nasal Congestion, Cough & Croup (Dr. Jamie Koufman MD, Dr. Julie L Wei MD, Dr. Karen Zur MD) #health #food
+- [ ] Adult Children of Emotionally Immature Parents: How to Heal from Distant, Rejecting, or Self-Involved Parents (Lindsay C. Gibson) #psychology #self-help #relationship #must

 ### Motherhood
 - [ ] I Cannot Control Everything Forever: A Memoir of Motherhood, Science, and Art (Emily C. Bloom) #memoir #must